Algorithms for Competitive Division of Chores: Finding approximately-fair allocations of indivisible chores

-The resulting allocation $\vec{z}'$ is competitive with the vector of prices $\vec{p}$ and some budget $\vec{b}'$ with $b_i'=\sum_{j\in \vec{z}_i'}p_j$ because agent $i$ consumes only those items he consumed at the allocation $\vec{z}$ and thus MPB conditions are fulfilled (see Lemma~\ref{lm_MBB}).
+{The allocation $\vec{z}'$ output by Algorithm~\ref{algo:round}} is competitive for prices $\vec{p}$ and budgets $b_i'=\sum_{j\in \vec{z}_i'}p_j.$ {Indeed, each agent $i$ consumes only those items that they consumed at the original allocation $\vec{z}^\mathrm{acyc}$} and thus the {MBB conditions from Lemma~\ref{lm_MBB}} are fulfilled.

-By the construction, if $b_i<b_i'$ then there is always a chore $j'$ linked to $i$ in $G_{\vec{z}^\mathrm{acyc}}$ but not allocated to $i$ at $\vec{z}_i'$ and such that $b_i'-|p_{j'}|\leq b_i$; this gives the right-hand side of inequalities~\eqref{eq_budgets_are_close} and~\eqref{eq_budgets_are_close_zero}.
-Similarly, if $b_i> b_i'$, eliminating the last chore allocated to $i$ from his bundle changes the sign of the inequality thus giving the left-hand side of~\eqref{eq_budgets_are_close}.
-Remaining cases are verified similarly. \end{enumerate} \end{proof} Let us check that Theorems~\ref{th_Barman} and~\ref{main} together imply Theorem~\ref{prop_indiv}. \begin{proof}[Proof of Theorem~\ref{prop_indiv}] By Theorem~\ref{main} we can compute a competitive allocation $\vec{z}$ with the vector of budgets $\vec{b}=-\beta$ and Theorem~\ref{th_Barman} shows that from $\vec{z}$ we can build integral competitive allocation $\vec{z'}$ with a budget satisfying~\eqref{eq_budgets_are_close} and~\eqref{eq_budgets_are_close_zero}.
-This allocation is Pareto optimal by the first welfare theorem (Proposition~\ref{cor_welf}).
+By the construction, if $b_i<b_i'$ then there is always a chore $j$ linked to $i$ in $G_{\vec{z}^\mathrm{acyc}}$ but not allocated to $i$ at $\vec{z}_i'$ and such that $b_i'-|p_{j}|\leq b_i$; this gives the right-hand side of inequalities~\eqref{eq_budgets_are_close} and~\eqref{eq_budgets_are_close_zero}.
+Similarly, if $b_i> b_i'$, eliminating the last chore allocated to $i$ from their bundle changes the sign of the inequality, thus giving the left-hand side of~\eqref{eq_budgets_are_close}. \endproof